How to get 4000 mg of potassium per day

 If your hormones feel “off,” there’s a good chance potassium is part of the missing puzzle.

-This powerhouse mineral isn’t just for athletes—it’s the secret sauce for balanced hormones, stable moods, and a metabolism that actually works for you.
-Potassium keeps your cells hydrated, helps your thyroid pump out energizing hormones, supports progesterone production, and calms excess cortisol so your body isn’t stuck in stress mode.
+This powerhouse mineral isn’t just for athletes—it’s essential for balanced hormones, stable moods, and a metabolism that actually works for you.
+Potassium helps your cells respond to thyroid hormones, supports adrenal resilience, stabilizes blood sugar, and plays a critical role in cellular hydration.

 Potassium & Hormones 101: Why You Can’t Afford to Skip It